Nackloose/Perturbarium/implementations/README.md

 > *"Code is the ultimate truth-teller.
 It doesn't care about your theories or your intentions — it only cares about what works."*

-This directory contains working implementations of the theoretical concepts and specifications defined throughout Axia.
-These are complete, runnable systems that demonstrate the practical application of the ideas explored in the theory and specification documents.
+This directory contains working implementations of the theoretical concepts and specifications defined throughout the Perturbarium.
+These are complete, runnable systems that demonstrate the practical application of the ideas explored in the theory and specification documents, bringing the perturbations from concept to reality.

 ## 📋 Navigation